-Jane, accompanied by her sister Emilia, left Scotland for the Holy Land in 1858 for the benefit of her delicate health and worked with the German Basel Mission in the Port of Jaffa, a run-down community of Christian and Muslim Arabs under Turkish rule.
+Jane, accompanied by her sister Emilia, left Scotland for the Holy Land in 1858 for the benefit of her delicate health.
+She worked with the German Basel Mission in the Port of Jaffa, a run-down community of Christian and Muslim Arabs under Turkish rule.
 She returned to Scotland in 1860, but, having concern for the plight of the girls and women she had seen in the Holy Land, was drawn back to Jaffa.

-Such was the demand from the local community that, within ten years Jane Walker-Arnott, with the generous help of Mr Thomas Cook, purchased a plot outside the walls of the old city of Jaffa in 1874.
+Such was the demand from the local community that within ten years Jane Walker-Arnott, with the generous help of Mr Thomas Cook, the renowned Travel Agent, purchased a plot outside the walls of the old city of Jaffa in 1874.
 He, who led pilgrimages to the Holy Land, laid the cornerstone on 10 March 1875 and the new school building opened its doors on November 1st 1875.
 Many of the stones used to build the school are said to have come from the breached wall of the ancient City of Jaffa (previously known as Joppa) as the town expanded.

-`Life and Work, written by Jane’s sister, Emilia, tells how, by then the school numbered some 50 to 60 girls who attended as boarders, and that day pupils attended two day schools in the old city of Jaffa.
+`Life and Work`, written by Jane’s sister, Emilia, tells how, by then, the school numbers had risen to some 50 to 60 girls who attended as boarders and that day pupils also attended two day schools in the old city of Jaffa.

 Please click the images for larger versions of each picture:

 Tabeetha School and pupils 1938

 Tabeetha School 1938 | Image courtesy James Scott